 Host Responsibility

-Champagne Direct is committed to the safe provision of champagne in the community, in compliance with liquor sales legislation.
-As an Off-Licence remote seller, it is our policy to promote end user health and safety practicably.
+Tres Bon Limited trading as Champagne Direct is committed to the safe provision of champagne in the community, in compliance with liquor sales legislation.
+As an Off-Licence remote seller it is our policy to promote end user health and safety practicably.

-Whenever you’re providing alcohol, serve food that stays in the body longer – for example meats, cheeses, breads, pasta, potatoes, vegetables.
+We actively promote the responsible enjoyment of champagne in moderation, serving with food.
+Whenever providing alcohol, food that stays in the body longer should be served – for example meats, cheeses, breads, pasta, potatoes and vegetables.

 Water and low alcohol drinks